 Spa And Pool

-By Capri standards the pool is large and there are certainly plenty of loungers in their beautifully tended tropical garden.
+By Capri standards, the pool is large, and there are certainly plenty of loungers in their beautifully tended tropical garden.
 Wait for the nice pool man who will make up for you.
-The Spa is meant to be superb – Liz Hurley comes here for their effective leg treatments which i think says it all.
+The Spa is meant to be superb – Liz Hurley comes here for their effective leg treatments, which I think says it all.

 At night Capri evolves into one of the most romantic places on the planet, and the same is true of the Capri Palace.
 At night the entire hotel seems to be candlelit.
-Lanterns adorn every corner and shelf and the entire world seems to be bathed in a subtle glow.
+Lanterns adorn every corner and shelf, and the entire world seems to be bathed in a subtle glow.

 Not So Good

 The base rooms are just that, more basic than the rest.
-Nice decor but some dont have a balcony and feel small and claustrophobic.
+Nice decor, but some dont have a balcony and feel small and claustrophobic.

 If you really don’t like heights, don’t stay here.
-The road between Capri and Anacapri hairy to say the least.
+The road between Capri and Anacapri hairy, to say the least.
 It winds up and up the mountain like an alpine road to a ski resort.
-When you reach the top parts of the road are built on stilts that stick out of the side of the mountain!
+When you reach the top, parts of the road are built on stilts that stick out of the side of the mountain!
 Capri Palace and its L’Olivio, which you should visit even if you are not staying, are worth the ride, but you had better pray the breaks on your taxi work!

-Out of season, joining standard leaders club for $150 will suffice and will get you an upgrade and an amenity.
+Out of season, joining standard leaders club for $150 USD will suffice and will get you an upgrade and an amenity.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.